noahehall/theBookOfNoah/0current/apitech.md

     - however, you can supply this on the initial request as well
   - Proxy-Authorization: the credentials to authenticate a user to a proxy server
     - usually after the server responds with a `407 proxy authentication required` and the `proxy-authenticate` header
+  - TE: specifies the transfer encodings the client is willing to accept
+    - askholz for example use case

+### representation headers
+  - provide context about the body of the resource, e.g. the mime type, encoding/compression etc
+  - Content-Type: indicate the original media type of the resource (prior to any contentn encoding applied for sending)
+    - in response: the content type of the returned content
+      - some clients do MIM sniffing and wont respect this value
+        - set `X-Content-Type-Options: nosniff` to prevent this
+    - in requests: informs the server what type of data the client is sending
+  - Content-Encoding: encodings that have been applied to the message body, and in what order
+    - informs the recipient how to decode the payload in order to obtain the original format
+    - the original media type is psecified in the `content-type` header
+    - compressing acompressed media type (e.g. zip, jpeg) may not be appropriate, as this can make the payload larger

+### simple headers
+  - request headers that are always considered authorized and not explicitly listed in responses to preflight request
 ### caching headers